How to become a Board Certified Behavior Analyst (BCBA)

 BCBA jobs may involve some form of counseling.
 Counseling can occur in a variety of settings including schools, private or public residential programs, hospitals and clinics.
 Moreover, counselors can work with individuals of all ages and demographics.

 Behavior analysts, typically known as behavior disorder counselors or applied behavior science specialists, work in a variety of industries and settings.
-While many ABA professionals work with children, they also work with clients who are adults.
-ABA professionals work wherever there is a need, including schools, clinics and rehabilitation centers.
+While many ABA professionals work with children, they may also work with adult clients.
+ABA professionals work in a variety of locations, including schools, clinics and rehabilitation centers.

-O*Net classifies applied behavior science specialists under clinical, counseling, and school psychologist — as the job description appears mostly in line with these similar occupations.
-As of May 2022, the U.S. Bureau of Labor Statistics (BLS) reports the highest levels of employment for this group of professionals are in the following industries:
+O*Net classifies applied behavior science specialists under clinical, counseling, and school psychologist—as the job description appears mostly in line with these similar occupations.
+As of May 2024, the U.S. Bureau of Labor Statistics (BLS) reports the highest levels of employment for this group of professionals are in the following industries:

 IndustryAnnual Mean Salary

-BLS Clinical, Counseling and School Psychologist salary is used due to the lack of behavior analyst data.
-Data verified: May 2023
+BLS Clinical and Counseling Psychologist salary is used due to the lack of behavior analyst data.
+Data retrieved: November 2025

-According to the U.S. Bureau of Labor Statistics, the median salary for clinical, counseling and school psychologists was $90,130 as of May 2022, although salaries ranged from $42,760 to over $168,790.
-The demand is highest in California, Illinois, New York, Florida, and Pennsylvania.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for clinical and counseling psychologists was $95,830 as of May 2024, although salaries ranged from $50,470 to over $170,150.
+The demand is highest in Colorado, Oregon, New Jersey, Kentucky, and Washington.

 FAQs